VenturaNotes/Knowledge/- Topics/equational specification.md

 ## Synthesis
 -
 ## Source [^1]
 - A set of equations that specifies a computing system or abstract data type.
-More precisely, the system or data type is modelled by an algebra, and this algebra is defined by the equations using initial algebra semantics.
+More precisely, the system or data type is modeled by an algebra, and this algebra is defined by the equations using initial algebra semantics.